-China Construction Bank is one of China's largest banks and is the second largest bank in the world in terms of Tier 1 capital with total assets worth US$3.65 trillion as of the end of 2019.
+China Construction Bank is one of China's largest banks and is the second largest bank in the world in terms of total assets as of 2021.
 The bank is also included as a Global Systemically Important Bank (G-SIB) by the Financial Stability Board.

 China Interbank Bond Market (CIBM) Direct Program